 African American Studies

-African American Newspapers, Series 1 and 2, 1827-1998, provides online access to more than 350 U.S. newspapers chronicling a century and a half of the African American experience.
+African American Newspapers, Series 1 and 2, 1827-1998, provides online access to more than 350 U.S. newspapers chronicling a century and a half of the African-American experience.
 This unique collection, which includes historically significant papers from more than 35 states, features many rare 19th-century titles.
 Newly digitized, these newspapers published by or for African Americans can now be browsed and searched as never before.
-Hundreds of titles—all expertly selected from leading repositories Part of the America’s Historical Newspapers collection, African American Newspapers was created from the most extensive African American newspaper archives in the world.
-Titles in Series 1 come from the Wisconsin Historical Society, Kansas… Learn more.
+Hundreds of titles—all expertly selected from leading repositories Part of the America’s Historical Newspapers collection, African American Newspapers was created from the most extensive African-American newspaper archives in the world.
+Titles in Series 1 come from the Wisconsin Historical Society, Kansas State Historical… Learn more.

 African American Periodicals, 1825-1995, features more than 170 wide-ranging periodicals by and about African Americans.
 Published in 26 states, the publications include academic and political journals, commercial magazines, institutional newsletters, organizations bulletins, annual reports and other genres.
 These diverse periodicals—which have shaped, and in turn been shaped by, African American culture—will enable new discoveries on lives of African Americans as individuals, as an ethnic group and as Americans.
 From Slavery to the Modern Era Like African American Newspapers, 1827-1998, this new collection is based upon James P. Danky’s monumental African-American Newspapers and Periodicals: A National Bibliography (Harvard, 1998).
 Drawn from… Learn more.